blanfried/Osows/content/english/about.md

   video_thumbnail : "images/about/about-4.svg"
   # removed link for the time being
   video_link : ""
-  subtitle : "How Osows Came To Be" title : "A Philosopher Turned Entrepreneur" content : "Odds are, if you found us, you probably found us through our founder, Baer Lanfried, somewhere on the internet.
+  subtitle : "How Genyst Came To Be" title : "A Philosopher Turned Entrepreneur" content : "Odds are, if you found us, you probably found us through our founder, Baer Lanfried, somewhere on the internet.
   <br><br>